 The purpose of this award is to reward Alberta students enrolled in a recognized Alberta teacher preparation program that will allow them to teach languages other than English in Alberta schools.
 This scholarship was created by an endowment to the Alberta Heritage Scholarship Fund to build capacity in the area of language education.
 Applicants are selected on the basis of being enrolled in an Alberta teacher preparation program that will allow them to become a language teacher after they graduate.
-To help meet the needs of the increasing FNMI (First Nations, Métis, Inuit) student participation, consideration will be given to students eligible to teach aboriginal languages.
 Applicants must be Canadian citizens or permanent residents (visa students are not eligible), Alberta residents, and currently enrolled full time.
 Students must submit their application directly to Alberta Student Aid, and are eligible to receive the scholarship only once.